 The aesthetics and strength of composite materials are important considerations.
 Both are largely dependent on the size of filler particles.
 Traditionally, improvement in one feature has come at the expense of the other.
 More often, esthetic properties are improved at the expense of strength.

 However, nanocomposites are flexible materials in that they can be used to improve strength and esthetics using a variety of filler components: barium glass, discrete silica non-agglomerate nanoparticles, and pre-polymerized fillers.
 These materials all have superior characteristics compared to their traditional counterparts.
 Similarly, novel developments in this area include nanocomposite artificial teeth and the use of nanotechnology to create materials for nano-bone grafts.

 Periodontal disease may be treated with the help of nanoparticles loaded with drugs, such as those with antifungal or antibacterial properties.
 In the very near future, it may be possible to treat periodontal disease using nanotubules and hollow spheres as drug-delivery systems.
 The capabilities of nanoparticles in scientific studies to date appear very promising.
 One example has been observed where the acceleration of wound healing occurred in mice with burn wounds that were treated with nanoparticles containing curcumin.

-Nano-solutions with dispersible and unique particles can serve as agents capable of bonding other substances or particles.
+Nano-solutions with dispersible and unique particles can serve as agents capable of bonding to other substances or particles.
 In addition to being used in this capacity, nanotechnology may also be employed to induce anesthesia with the help of nanobots.
-This technology may prove superior to traditional means of inducing dental anesthesia in that it would be faster and needleless, and therefore less anxiety-inducing to the patient than conventional induction.
+This technology may prove superior to traditional means of inducing dental anesthesia in that it would be faster and needleless and, therefore, less anxiety-inducing to the patient than conventional induction.